wilkung/dsp/statistics/6-1-household_income.md

 [Think Stats Chapter 6 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2007.html#toc60) (household income)

 >This exercise asks us to use provided income data and run some statistics on a sample of the data.
+It also asks us to see what happens to the statistics when the upper bound assumed changes.

 **Results**
 >10**6 upperbound